akeamc/studier/FAFA56/lab4/main.typ

   L_B&=qty(#str(calc.round(LB * 1e11) / 1e2), "nm").
 $

-Samples C and D do not exhibit the same current peaks as A and B, which suggests that they are single barrier structures.
-Since the current for the same voltage is much lower in D than in C, we can conclude that the barrier in D is higher than in C.

 = Discussion

-(TODO)

-The amperage of sample D is extremely low.
-Also, it is nonzero with a voltage bias of 0 which suggests that there is a significant relative error in the measurement.
+The graphs of samples A and B display distinct current peaks, just as theory predicts for double barrier structures.
+They even become linear at higher voltages, indicating that the transmission coefficient there is close to unity and Ohm's law is taking over.

+Samples C and D do not exhibit the same current peaks as A and B -- instead, the current seems to be an exponential function of voltage, suggesting that they are single barrier structures (per @single-T).
+Since the current for the same voltage is much lower in D than in C, we can conclude that the barrier in D is higher than in C, in accordance with @single-T. At a first glance, the nonzero current at $U=0$ might be too high for sample D, but this is due to the nanoampere scale of the current.
+In reality, the zero-voltage current of D is the lowest of all samples.
+Nevertheless, both C and D show an exponential relationship between current and voltage.

 #bibliography("bibliography.bib", style: "american-physics-society")